zawzaww/zawzaww.github.io/index.md

 </p>
 <p align="center"> <b>MEDIUM</b> </p>
 <p align="center">
-  I use Medium as a Secondary Blog for writing Tech articles, Android and others.
-You can read articles on my Medium Profile.
+  I use Medium as a Personal Blog for writing Tech articles, Android and others.
+You can read articles on Medium.
 </p>
 <p align="center">
   <b>